 A: Hi Stephanie,

-Firstly, I applaud you on deciding to tackle the challenge of a seating plan.
+Firstly, I applaud you for deciding to tackle the challenge of a seating plan.
 I believe that predetermining the table and seat at which each of your guests will sit is appreciated as a convenience.

 So with justification made, on with the fun.